 Peter said that in the last days scoffers would come walking after their own lusts saying “Where is the promise of His coming?”
 He also said these people are willfully ignorant of certain passages of scriptures.
 The passages they apparently are willfully ignorant about is that God has judged the world in the past and He will judge it in the future.
 We must first address who the passage is speaking about.
-In the full context of the previous chapter, Peter was talking to the Church about false teachers in the Church.
+In the full context Peter was talking to the church about false teachers in the church.
 Therefore, now that we understand that it is "false teachers" that are saying, “Where is the promise of His coming?” and implying that judgment will not come to their generation, we have to ask, are there such false teachers in Christianity today?

 Ho 6:2 After two days will he revive us: in the third day he will raise us up, and we shall live in his sight.

 Speaking in another passage about “false teachers”, Jesus said you will know them by their fruits.
 What are the fruits of the false teachers that are now downplaying the coming of Jesus?
 Their fruits are displayed in every humanistic program man can dream up.
 Their fruits are seen behind many windows of their huge buildings on their huge campuses.
-Much of the fruit is wrapped in a gospel of wealth and prosperity, name it and claim it or what you can believe you can achieve.
+Much of the fruit is wrapped in a gospel of wealth and prosperity, name it and claim it, or what you can believe you can achieve.
 Now we have the post-modern emerging or emergent church bringing pagan mysticism as your own personal truth into the church.
-Peter said in the Bible passage above that these false teaching scoffers would come in the last days walking after their own lusts.
-What could be a more fitting description of the Laodicean seeker friendly churches, the emergent churches and many Christian media preachers of today?
+Peter said that these false teaching scoffers would come in the last days walking after their own lusts.
+What could be a more fitting description of the Laodicean seeker friendly churches, the emergent churches, and many Christian media preachers of today?

 Timothy says similar things about how it would be in the last days.